timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

     ```

     Repeat for each chunk.
-1.  *(optional)* Alternatively, decompress a set of chunks based on a time range
+1.  *OPTIONAL* Alternatively, decompress a set of chunks based on a time range
     using [`show_chunks`][show_chunks]:

     ``` sql